 - Apocalyptic fantasies and dreams

-My focus here are not on climate science, technological solutions nor on individual maladies but rather on the collective crisis of how humans create cultures through which we live...and which are likely to leave our children inheriting an endangered world.
-The culture crisis will force a species wide challenge to imaginatively adapt to a very different world.
-I am exploring cultural interventions where the distress and grief can be named along with the ritual actions of remorse and the potential to re-imagine old stories as new ways of healing and transformation.
+My focus is not on climate science, technological solutions nor on individual maladies but rather on the psychology of the collective crisis which is likely to leave our children inheriting an endangered world.
+This crisis will force a species wide challenge to imaginatively adapt to a very different world.
+I am exploring how psychological interventions can become cultural interventions - new ways of healing and transformation.